rundeck/docs/docs/manual/workflow-steps/builtin.md

 ![Log Data Step](~@assets/img/log-data-set.png)

 Debug Only
-: If checked, it will only log data at the debug level.
+: If checked, only runs if the job is run in Debug mode

 After execution of the job, you will get a table like this:

 ![Log Data Step Result](~@assets/img/log-data-result.png)

 ### Refresh Project Nodes

+### Data Step